 - Uncovering Genome Mysteries - Researchers examined 200 million genes from a wide variety of life forms, such as microorganisms found on seaweed from Australian coastlines and in the Amazon river.
 The goal of their work is to augment knowledge about biochemical processes in general, identify how organisms interact with each other and the environment, and document the current baseline microbial diversity, allowing a better understanding of how microorganisms change under environmental stresses, such as climate change.

-You can run your research on World Community Grid, an IBM Citizenship initiative that provides scientists with massive amounts of computing power, for free.
-Through World Community Grid, your computational research calculations are distributed to thousands of volunteers around the world who perform these calculations on their computer or Android devices.
-In doing so, you get 24/7 access to up to 150,000 years of distributed computing power.
+Scientists who receive these awards will use World Community Grid, a philanthropic IBM initiative that provides scientists with massive amounts of computing power, for free.
+Through World Community Grid, computational research calculations are distributed to thousands of volunteers around the world who perform these calculations on their computer or Android devices.

-In addition, we carry out the technical work to integrate your computational research tool of choice into the World Community Grid platform.
-We also provide communications and outreach support to engage and educate the public in your research.
+In addition, we carry out the technical work to integrate the researchers' computational research tool of choice into the World Community Grid platform.
+We also provide communications and outreach support to engage and educate the public in this research.

-You may request free access to IBM Cloud object storage for all data storage needs related to your IBM-supported project, while your project runs on World Community Grid.
-Technical assistance will also be provided to assess your data storage needs and determine appropriate storage solution for you.
+Grant recipients have free access to IBM Cloud Object Storage for all data storage needs related to their IBM-supported project, while the project runs on World Community Grid.
+Technical assistance will also be provided to assess their data storage needs and determine appropriate storage solutions.

-- Be not for profit: conducted by public or nonprofit organizations
+- Not for profit: conducted by public or nonprofit organizations

 - Tackle climate change: Advance understanding of the impacts of climate change, and/or strategies to adapt to or mitigate the impacts of climate change.

-- Be enabled, accelerated or enhanced by the resources we offer: climate or environmental computational studies that require significant computer processing power and can be divided into small independent computations, may need weather data, and/or could benefit from large amounts of cloud-based storage.
+- Enabled, accelerated or enhanced by the resources we offer: climate or environmental computational studies that require significant computer processing power and can be divided into small independent computations, may need weather data, and/or could benefit from large amounts of cloud-based storage.

 - Scientific merit

-- Potential to contribute to the global community's understanding of specific climate change and environmental science challenges
+- Potential to contribute to the global community's understanding of specific climate change and/or environmental science challenges

 - Capacity of the research team to manage a sustained research project